AndrewFormosa/CV/README.md

 <b>October 02 - December 03

-Business Unit Manager - PrecisionMicro - Plates Division
+Business Unit Manager - PrecisionMicro - Plates Division</b>

 Responsible for the management of the Plates Division business-unit, manufacturing and supplying photo-chemically etched plates to the solder- mask and printed-circuit-heat-exchange (PCHD) industries.